RaccoonCH/Rakkit/docs/en/graphql/type/interfaces.md

 title: Interfaces
 ---

+# Interfaces

-The main idea of TypeGraphQL is to create GraphQL types based on TypeScript classes.
+The main idea of Rakkit is to create GraphQL types based on TypeScript classes.

 In object-oriented programming it is common to create interfaces which describe the contract that classes implementing them must adhere to.
-Hence, TypeGraphQL supports defining GraphQL interfaces.
+Hence, Rakkit supports defining GraphQL interfaces.

-Read more about the GraphQL Interface Type in the [official GraphQL docs](https://graphql.org/learn/schema/#interfaces).
+Read more about the GraphQL **Interface Type** in the [official GraphQL docs](https://graphql.org/learn/schema/#interfaces).

 ## Usage